inuyaksa/jquery.nicescroll/README.md

 "Use strict" tested script for maximum code quality.
 Bower and AMD ready.

-Warning for IE6/IE7 users: support for your browser has been deprecated.
-(Why do you still use this?
-Please upgrade to a more stable and modern browser)
+Warning for IE6/IE7/IE8/IE9/IE10/IE11 users: support for your browser has been deprecated.

 ## FEATURES